 Automating the onboarding process

 To optimize and automate this process, we started with the implementation of Insight Asset Management for Jira.
 This powerful add-on by Riada unleashes the power of asset management within the Atlassian platform.
 It provides a modern CMDB (configuration management database) used to manage any type of structured data.
 You can use the Insight platform to manage all the things that are important to your organization whether it’s hardware, software, people, facilities, compliance, customers, contracts or any other type of data.
 In this case, we used this add-on to manage the organization's laptops (amongst other assets).
 After configuring this add-on in Jira, it was easy to find an overview of all the available laptops (see below).

 Moving the assets from issues in a Jira project to the Insight add-on, with its object attributes, relations, and graphical overviews, made the overview rich, structured and clear.
-We weren't done though, as we had to integrate this magnificent thing into our Service Desk workflow.
+We weren't done though, as we had to integrate this magnificent thing into our Service Management workflow.
 Take a look at the screen recording below.
 With a well-thought-out workflow with conditions, validators, and post-functions in the right place, you can really automate the way agents handle an onboarding request.

-Integrating the allocation of a new laptop into the Service Desk workflow not only provides you with an efficient (and automated!) way for an agent to complete the task.
+Integrating the allocation of a new laptop into the Service Management workflow not only provides you with an efficient (and automated!) way for an agent to complete the task.
 It also ensures that your asset attributes, such as status and users, are updated correctly, every time a laptop is allocated to a new employee.
 This ensures correct data, which makes your asset data reliable, which also improves efficiency.

 Want to implement asset management into your Jira?
 We are here to help!